-2. Water use trends and projections for Retail Customers and Wholesale Customers;

-3. Water supply conditions and projections;

-4. The status of any administrative proceedings or litigation affecting San Francisco's water rights or the SFPUC's ability to deliver water from the watersheds which currently supply the Regional Water System;

-5. Existing or anticipated problems with the maintenance and repair of the Regional Water System or with water quality;

-6. Projections of Wholesale Revenue Requirements for the next five years;

-7. Any other topic which the SFPUC General Manager places on the agenda for the meeting;

-8. Any topic which the Wholesale Customers, through BAWSCA, request be placed on the agenda, provided that the SFPUC is notified of the request at least 10 days before the meeting.

-B. The General Manager of the SFPUC, the Assistant General Manager of the Water Enterprise, and the Assistant General Manager of Business Services-CFO will use their best efforts to attend the annual meetings.
+- Water use trends and projections for Retail Customers and Wholesale Customers; - 3.
+Water supply conditions and projections; - 4.
+The status of any administrative proceedings or litigation affecting San Francisco's water rights or the SFPUC's ability to deliver water from the watersheds which currently supply the Regional Water System; - 5.
+Existing or anticipated problems with the maintenance and repair of the Regional Water System or with water quality; - 6.
+Projections of Wholesale Revenue Requirements for the next five years; - 7.
+Any other topic which the SFPUC General Manager places on the agenda for the meeting; - 8.
+Any topic which the Wholesale Customers, through BAWSCA, request be placed on the agenda, provided that the SFPUC is notified of the request at least 10 days before the meeting. - B. The General Manager of the SFPUC, the Assistant General Manager of the Water Enterprise, and the Assistant General Manager of Business Services-CFO will use their best efforts to attend the annual meetings.
 If one or more of these officers are unable to attend, they will designate an appropriately informed assistant to attend in their place.

-8.04 Administrative Matters Delegated to BAWSCA
+8.04.
+Administrative Matters Delegated to BAWSCA

-A. The Wholesale Customers hereby delegate the authority and responsibility for performing the following administrative functions contemplated in this Agreement to BAWSCA:

-1. Approval of calculations of Proportional Annual Water Use required by Section 3.14 and Attachment J, "Water Use Measurement and Tabulation";

-2. Approval of amendments to Attachments J and K-3 and K-4, "25-Year Payoff Schedules for Existing Rate Base";

-3. Agreement that the Water Meter and Calibration Procedures Manual to be prepared by the SFPUC may supersede some or all of the requirements in Attachment J, as described in Section 3.14;
+- A. The Wholesale Customers hereby delegate the authority and responsibility for performing the following administrative functions contemplated in this Agreement to BAWSCA: - 1.
+Approval of calculations of Proportional Annual Water Use required by Section 3.14 and Attachment J, "Water Use Measurement and Tabulation"; - 2.
+Approval of amendments to Attachments J and K-3 and K-4, "25-Year Payoff Schedules for Existing Rate Base"; - 3.
+Agreement that the Water Meter and Calibration Procedures Manual to be prepared by the SFPUC may supersede some or all of the requirements in Attachment J, as described in Section 3.14;

-4. Conduct of Wholesale Customer review of SFPUC's calculation of annual Wholesale Revenue Requirement/Change in Balancing Account described in Section 7.06;

-5. Approval of an adjustment to Wholesale Revenue Coverage as described in Section 6.06.

-B. A majority of the Wholesale Customers may, without amending this Agreement, delegate additional administrative functions to BAWSCA.
+- 4. Conduct of Wholesale Customer review of SFPUC's calculation of annual Wholesale Revenue Requirement/Change in Balancing Account described in Section 7.06; - 5.
+Approval of an adjustment to Wholesale Revenue Coverage as described in Section 6.06. - B. A majority of the Wholesale Customers may, without amending this Agreement, delegate additional administrative functions to BAWSCA.
 To be effective, such expanded delegation must be evidenced by resolutions adopted by the governing bodies of a majority of the Wholesale Customers.

-C. Unless otherwise explicitly stated, the administrative authority delegated to BAWSCA may be exercised by the General Manager/CEO of BAWSCA, rather than requiring action by the BAWSCA Board of Directors.
+In 2014, all twenty-six Wholesale Customers adopted resolutions delegating authority to BAWSCA to initiate, defend and settle arbitration for the matters that, pursuant to Section 8.01 of this Agreement, are subject to mandatory, binding arbitration. - C. Unless otherwise explicitly stated, the administrative authority delegated to BAWSCA may be exercised by the General Manager/CEO of BAWSCA, rather than requiring action by the BAWSCA Board of Directors.
 In addition, the Wholesale Customers may, with the consent of BAWSCA, delegate to BAWSCA the initiation, defense, and settlement of arbitration proceedings provided for in Section 8.01.

-8.05 Preservation of Water Rights; Notice of Water Rights Proceedings
+8.05.
+Preservation of Water Rights; Notice of Water Rights Proceedings

-A. It is the intention of San Francisco to preserve all of its water rights, irrespective of whether the water held under such water rights is allocated under this Agreement.
-Nothing in this Agreement shall be construed as an abandonment, or evidence of an intent to abandon, any of the water rights that San Francisco presently possesses.

-B. San Francisco shall use its best efforts to give prompt notice to BAWSCA of any litigation or administrative proceedings to which San Francisco is a party involving water rights to the Regional Water System.
+- A. It is the intention of San Francisco to preserve all of its water rights, irrespective of whether the water held under such water rights is allocated under this Agreement.
+Nothing in this Agreement shall be construed as an abandonment, or evidence of an intent to abandon, any of the water rights that San Francisco presently possesses. - B. San Francisco shall use its best efforts to give prompt notice to BAWSCA of any litigation or administrative proceedings to which San Francisco is a party involving water rights to the Regional Water System.
 The failure of San Francisco to provide notice as required by this section, for whatever reason, shall not give rise to any monetary liability.

-8.06 SFPUC Rules and Regulations
+8.06.
+SFPUC Rules and Regulations